peterh32/jquery.fixMe.js/README.md

 yPad: Number of pixels from the top of the page at which fixed behavior should kick in.
 Default is zero.

 ## Iframe Support
-Can support a page inside an iframe using a window message sent from the top window, something like this:
+Can support an element on a page inside an iframe using a window message sent from the top window, something like this:

    ```
    iframe = document.getElementById('#my_iframe');